 3. Bomdila, Arunachal Pradesh

-One of the most incredible places of northeast India, Bomdila in Arunachal Pradesh is a destination you cannot miss at any cost.
+Placed very high amongst the best places of northeast India, Bomdila in Arunachal Pradesh is a destination you cannot miss at any cost.
 Not only does it provide lush green landscapes, but it is also rich in its culture and heritage.
 The museums and monasteries here are extremely popular amongst tourists.
 Also, other places loved by tourists here are the Eaglenest Wildlife Sanctuary, the Apple Orchard as well as the Dirang valley.

 4. Phawngpui Peak, Mizoram